Tokthree/DF-Stat-Calculator/README.md

   - Armor and Weapon selection.
   - Detailed information regarding Character, Armor and Weapon statistics (Health, Speed, DPS, etc.)
   - Implant, GM, UB and Clan Boost selection/entry.
+  - Implant Slot hiding based on entered Level.
+  - Ability to "unlock" implant slots if a user just wants to calculate their boosts.
   - Total boost display.
   - Real-time calculation of all displayed values.
   - Build selection, allowing the user to select from a range of pre-made builds submitted by the community.